omarAboElWafa/men-boilerplate/README.md

 ### Controllers

-The controller which receives incoming requests from the router and prepares necessary parameters to call the appropriate service functions.
+The controller receives incoming requests from the router and prepares the necessary parameters to call the appropriate service functions.
 Here, we define the logic for handling each API endpoint of our backend.

 ```js
 class UserController {